 - Mixed nuts of your choice for the filling.

-- Thick simple syrup- 2c sugar to 1c of water and a dash of vanilla with a tsp of lemon juice.
+- Thick simple syrup- 2cups sugar to 1.5 cup of water and a dash of vanilla with a tsp of lemon juice.

 When it is cooled enough to handle start stuffing the Atayef by placing 1-2 teaspoons of your filling and fold it so it forms a half circle pressing on the edge to seal.
 Deep fry them until golden brown, drizzle with syrup.